Resonance in black hole ringdown: Benchmarking quasinormal mode excitation and extraction: Ringdown and QNMs

 \subsection{Ambiguities in the definition of excitation factors}

 The definition of excitation factors is not unique and involves several conventional choices.
-Throughout this paper, as a reference for the QNM frequencies and excitation factors, we adopt a publicly available dataset~\cite{Motohashi:2024fwt,motohashi_2024_12696858}, hereafter referred to as the Reference Dataset (RD).
 The RD provides, for $0 \leq a/M \leq 1 - 10^{-6}$, QNM frequencies, angular separation constants, and renormalized angular momenta in the Mano-Suzuki-Takasugi (MST) formalism~\cite{Mano:1996gn,Mano:1996vt,Sasaki:2003xr} to 40-digit precision, as well as excitation factors to 16-digit precision.
 All these quantities are available for gravitational, electromagnetic, and scalar perturbations, while in this paper we focus on gravitational waves.
 All figures presented in this paper that involve QNM frequencies or excitation factors are based on the RD, either directly or for comparison.

 The excitation factors in the RD are defined for the master variable $\Psi_4$ in the Teukolsky formalism with the normalization $2M=1$ and the conventional tortoise coordinate~\eqref{eq:tortoise}.
 Other conventions found in the literature include excitation factors defined for the master variable $X$ in the Sasaki-Nakamura formalism~\cite{SASAKI198185,Sasaki:1981kj,Sasaki:1981sx}, those adopting $M=1$ normalization, those defined for the gravitational-wave strain $h=h_+ -i h_\times$, and/or those adopting alternative choices for the integration constant of the tortoise coordinate.